lee-orr/lee-orr/site/src/content/computing-timeline/bevy-generative-grammars.md

     "github": "https://github.com/lee-orr/bevy-generative-grammars"
 ---

-This is a small side-project I built as part of a game jam, and spun off into a separate library.
-It's meant to provide the structures needed to create L-Systems and other linear replacement grammars in rust, with included support for Tracery & Bevy.
+A small side project that started with a game jam.
+It supports L-Systems and other linear replacement grammars in Rust, with included support for Tracery & Bevy.